opnfv/armband/docs/release/installation/installation.instruction.rst

 In this figure there are examples of two virtual deploys:
    - Jumphost 1 has only virsh bridges, created by the deploy script
-   - Jumphost 2 has a mix of linux and virsh briges; when linux bridge exist for a specified network, the deploy script will skip creating a virsh bridge for it
+   - Jumphost 2 has a mix of linux and virsh bridges; when linux bridge exists for a specified network, the deploy script will skip creating a virsh bridge for it

 **Note**: A virtual network "mcpcontrol" is always created.
 For virtual deploys, "mcpcontrol" is also used